jwilsh/Bellabeat_Case_Study/README.md

 - Your top high-level content recommendations based on your analysis

 ### 1.4 Key Stakeholders:
-- **Urška Sršen:** Bellabeat’s cofounder and Chief Creative Officer
+- **Urška Sršen:** Bellabeat’s co founder and Chief Creative Officer
 - **Sando Mur:** Mathematician and Bellabeat’s cofounder; key member of the Bellabeat executive team
 - **Bellabeat marketing analytics team:** A team of data analysts responsible for collecting, analyzing, and reporting data that helps guide Bellabeat’s marketing strategy.